bndtools/bnd/docs/_instructions/jpms-module-info-options.md

 They attributes are:

-- **`substitute`** - If bnd generates a module name matching the value of this attribute it should be substituted with the key of the instruction. e.g.
+- **`substitute`** - If bnd generates a module name based on the file name and it matches the value of this attribute it should be substituted with the key of the instruction. e.g.

     -jpms-module-info-options: java.enterprise;substitute="geronimo-jcdi_2.0_spec"